Noise Complaints

 You can report a barking dog online or call 311.

-- The Animal Care and Regulation Department will reply in 3-5 business days and review each complaint to begin an investigation.
+The Animal Care Servcies Department will reply in 3-5 business days and review each complaint to begin an investigation.
+You can also contact the Sacramento Mediation Center for private conflict resolution services.
+Please refer to Sacramento County Animal Care Servcies for more information on Barking Dogs.

-- Chickens and/or roosters can disturb the peace and quiet of a neighborhood and strain relationships with neighbors.
+Chickens and/or roosters can disturb the peace and quiet of a neighborhood and strain relationships with neighbors.
 They can cause noise, odors, and attract flies and other nuisance insects.
 They make it difficult for neighbors to spend time in their yards, noise can disturb their sleep, odors force people to keep windows closed, and interferes with the enjoyment of their homes.
 The Sacramento County Zoning Code determines if you can keep chickens or roosters on your property in the unincorporated areas of Sacramento County.

-- If you have been repeatedly awakened before 6 a.m. by early morning commercial garbage and/or recycling service noise in the City of Sacramento or unincorporated area of Sacramento County, contact:
+Sacramento County Code 6.68.140 provides that garbage trucks cannot exceed noise levels of 75dB, when measured at a distance of 50ft in an open area.
+If you have been repeatedly awakened before 6 a.m. by early morning commercial garbage and/or recycling service noise in the City of Sacramento or unincorporated area of Sacramento County, contact:

 For more information on this program, please contact: